|+44-20-7097-4635||https://bana.io (opens new window)|

-I am a well-rounded Software Engineer, with around 9-10 years of Software Development experience.
+I am a well-rounded Software Engineer, with over 10 years of Software Development experience.
 I understand what it takes to release a product having worked on the back-end, front-end, testing and finally the deployment aspect of several products.

 # Work Experience